ricotta bread

 I’d been longing to make another sandwich loaf for a while: One that’s dense yet soft, flavorful yet mild, healthy yet delicious.
 So when I happened upon this recipe, I knew it was the perfect fit for me and my Saturday afternoon.

 The creamy ricotta cheese, though invisible to the taste buds, renders this loaf soft and chewy.
-The olive oil gives it mild flavor support but major moisture.
+Just like in my olive oil cake, the olive oil gives it mild flavor support but major moisture.
 And the herbs, though faintly present, provide a robust and refreshing aftertaste to every slice, one made even better with a dip in the toaster and a spackling of butter or cream cheese.
 It’s the best thing to make when nothing else is going the way you want it to go (or, exactly the way you want it to go?) — when nothing is certain.
 This bread is loyal and steadfast to a fault: Hard to mess up and hard to resist when it’s beaming up at you straight out of the oven.
 It’s just the antidote for a wishful day.

 Ricotta-Olive Oil Herb Bread